 These hard-hitting fish are the most reliable big game predator around because of their incredibly aggressive nature and ultra-fast metabolism that has them constantly on the search for their next meal.

 With some brief history, knowledge of where to find them, and what lures to use, you too can reap the benefits of this longstanding freshwater stalwart.
 So grab your heavy-duty leaders, needle nose plyers and camera, and I’ll help you track down the “wolf of the water”.

 A highly prized gamefish, the Northern Pike is fantastic to catch because of its sheer size, strength, and fighting ability.
 They are some of the biggest freshwater fish; anglers enjoy the challenge and excitement involved with explosive hits the aerial acrobatics.

 The Northern Pike is most commonly found in the Northern states as the name would suggest as well as Canada, but recently the fish has been thriving in numerous lakes around the Midwest due to heavy stocking as it can stand warmer water temperatures.

-Northern Pike are a carnivorous species that will eat almost anything they can catch.
+Northern Pike are a carnivorous species of the genus Esox that will eat almost anything they can catch.
 When I say anything I don’t just mean the other species of the lake that they inhabit, they can be cannibalistic when spawning season presents competition for food sources, so they consume other pikes as well.